-- 4. The belt drive blower contactor closes its contacts L1, L2 and L3 to T1, T2 and T3 to provide power to the supply fan motor. - 5.
-Check supply fan rotation.
+- 5. Check supply fan rotation.
 If the supply fan is rotating in the wrong direction, disconnect and lock off Single Point Power Block.
 Do not attempt to change load side wiring.
 Internal wiring is set at the factory to assure that the supply fan and compressors all rotate in the proper direction.
 Verification of correct supply fan rotation at initial startup will also indicate correct compressor rotation.
-Reconnect power and check for proper operation. - Compressor contactor closes its contacts L1, L2 and L3 to T1, T2 and T3 to provide power to the compressor motor COMP 1; COMP 2, if conditions are correct.
-In addition, contactor C1 closes its contact L3 to T3, energizing the condenser fan motor.
+Reconnect power and check for proper operation. - Compressor contactor closes its contacts L1, L2 and L3 to T1, T2 and T3 to provide power to the compressor motor COMP.
+1. In addition, contactor C1 closes its contact L3 to T3, energizing the condenser fan motor.

-WARNING BURN HAZARD!
+BURN HAZARD!
 DO NOT TOUCH!
 DISCHARGE LINE MAY BE HOT!

-7. Check that each compressor is operating correctly.
+7. Check that the compressor is operating correctly.
 The scroll compressors in these units MUST operate in the proper rotation.
-To ensure the compressors are operating in the correct direction, check the compressor discharge line pressure or temperature after each compressor is started.
+To ensure the compressors are operating in the correct direction, check the compressor discharge line pressure or temperature after the compressor is started.
 The discharge pressure and discharge line temperature should increase.
 If this does not occur and the compressor is producing an exceptional amount of noise, perform the following checks.

-- Ensure all compressors and the supply fan motor are operating in the proper direction.
-If a single motor is operating backwards, check the power wiring for that motor and correct any leads that have been interchanged at the contactor or at the motor. - If all of the motors are operating backward, disconnect the unit power supply and lock it in the "OFF" position.
+• Ensure all compressors and the supply fan motor are operating in the proper direction.
+If a single motor is operating backwards, check the power wiring for that motor and correct any leads that have been interchanged at the contactor or at the motor.

+• If all of the motors are operating backward, disconnect the unit power supply and lock it in the "OFF" position.
 Switch two leads of the power supply at the unit Single Point Power Block.
-Reconnect power and check for compressor and supply fan motor operation. - 8.
-With all safety devices closed, the system will continue cooling operation until the thermostat is satisfied. - 9.
-Disconnecting the jumper wire between R and Y1 and Y2 and between R and G on TB1 terminal block will simulate a satisfied thermostat.
-The compressors will cycle off and IIC (pin 12) will initiate its time delay cycle.
+Reconnect power and check for compressor and supply fan motor operation.

+- 8. With all safety devices closed, the system will continue cooling operation until the thermostat is satisfied. - 9.
+Disconnecting the jumper wire between R and Y and between R and G on TB1 terminal block will simulate a satisfied thermostat.
+The compressor will cycle off and IIC (pin 12) will initiate its time delay cycle.
 The compressor and the supply fan will cycle off. - 10.
 After a time delay of approximately 3 minutes, the compressor control circuits will be ready to respond to a subsequent call for cooling from the wall thermostat. - 11.
 Open disconnect switch.
 Reconnect the field thermostat wire at terminal R on terminal block TB1.